 It’s important to remember that the type of sleep apnea you have, and how severe your sleep apnea is, will determine what treatment is most suitable for you.
-While sleep apnea appliances are the go-to method of treatment for for mild-to-moderate obstructive sleep apnea, there are various kinds of sleep apnea treatment available that may be needed for your condition.
+While sleep apnea appliances are the go-to method of treatment for for mild-to-moderate obstructive sleep apnea, there are various kinds of treatment for sleep apnea available that may be needed for your condition.
 With this said it may be helpful for you to understand some of the main differences between sleep apnea devices.

 Treatment for Obstructive Sleep Apnea

 When it comes to treating obstructive sleep apnea, the treatment will depend on the underlying cause of the sleep apnea.
 Dr. Berry will first determine what is causing your airway to narrow while you are sleeping.
 Sometimes obstructive sleep apnea is caused by something as small as the way you sleep or a health condition you are dealing with such as a respiratory infection.
 Sometimes something as simple as a behavioral change may be all that is necessary.

 If, after reviewing your sleep study results, Dr. Berry feels that your obstructive sleep apnea can be effectively treated with an oral sleep apnea appliance, he will then work with you to identify just how much an oral appliance must reposition your jaw to pull the tongue and jaw forward so that while you are sleeping at night, your throat and airway is free of any sort of blockage that may cause you to stop breathing.
 We custom-fit your oral appliance with iTero digital scans.
 No need to bite into a tray of goop to get a custom appliance.